-This sacred, scarlet love of Jesus is the only water that can quench the desperate longings of my thirsty soul.
+This sacred, scarlet love of Jesus is the Living Water that quenches the desperate longings of my thirsty soul.
 If I want all the love God has for me, my feeble hands must reach for the ones that were pierced for my transgressions.

 When the sun shines.

 I find God’s love when I reach out to Jesus.

 His is the only love that satisfies.

 Dear Lord, You are perfect love … and all that my soul longs for.
 When I’m dizzy with discontent, please remind me that Yours is the love that satisfies.

 In Jesus’ Name,

 Now It’s Your Turn

 Read Psalm 86:15.
 What five words or phrases are used to describe God in this verse?
 How similar or different are these from the way you perceive God right now?
 Write out a responsive prayer in your journal or on the wall of my blog.